mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 - _An administrator wants to be able to monitor usage in each of the different study spaces._

-The second subsystem of our product is the web application that students use to view the learning spaces, the available chairs in each and to make a booking for a chair.
+The second subsystem is the web application that students use to view the learning spaces, the available chairs in each and to make a booking for a chair.
 Some user stories are:

 - _A student who is new to a university wants to see a list of all the available buildings and rooms where they can study._